Vokler/blog-template/README.md

+# blog-template

-# Template for marathon of Django for Beginners
+Template for marathon of Django for Beginners